 For every standard material, there’s always an alternative.

-Polycarbonate or acrylic sheets are often substituted for traditional glass.
+Polycarbonate and acrylic sheets are frequently used as substitutes for traditional glass.

 Considered “plastic glass,” both are a suitable substitute for many regular glass applications and offer improved security and public safety.
 You’ve probably talked about both materials by their brand names.
 Polycarbonate sheets are often referred to as “Lexan,” and acrylic as “Plexiglass.”